KristinaCastro/Credit_Risk_Analysis/README.md

 # Supervised Machine Learning: Credit Risk Analysis

 ## Overview of Analysis:
 Credit risk is an inherently unbalanced classification problem, good loans easily outnumber risky loans.
-We are tasked with employing different techniques to train and evalute models with unbalanced classes.
-Using the imbalanced-learn and scikit-learn libraries, we'll build models using resampling and evalute the performance of each model in predicting client credit risk.
+We are tasked with employing different techniques to train and evaluate models with unbalanced classes.
+Using the imbalanced-learn and scikit-learn libraries, we'll build models using resampling and evaluate the performance of each model in predicting client credit risk.

 ## Results of Analysis: